Things for Students To Do In Norwich

 Is your belly still rumbling?
 Nanna Mexico offers a fabulous range of extras including tortilla chips & salsa and cheese sauce, yummy!

-Located on White Lion Street in the centre of town, this great value eatery is only a 5-minute stroll from the Pablo Fanque House accommodation, what a winner.
+Located on White Lion Street in the centre of town, this great value eatery is only a stroll from your student accommodation in Norwich, what a winner.